-HM Revenue and Customs (HMRC) set requirements on scheme administrators, insurance companies, members and employers to give information.
+HMRC sets requirements on pension scheme administrators, insurance companies, members and employers to give information.

 The notification of registration issued by HMRC is the scheme’s confirmation that it’s a registered pension scheme.
 You must keep this as you may need to produce this letter at a later date - for example to prove that the scheme is formally registered.